trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/whitepaper/index.md

 ##### Code

 The language is stack based, with high-level data types and primitives and strict static type checking.
-Its design is insipired by Forth, Scheme, ML and Cat.
+Its design is inspired by Forth, Scheme, ML and Cat.
 A full specification of the instruction set is available in\[@language\].
 This specification gives the complete instruction set, type system and semantics of the language.
 It is meant as a precise reference manual, not an easy introduction.

 ##### Fees

-So far, this system is similar to the way Ethereum handles transaction.
+So far, this system is similar to the way Ethereum handles transactions.
 However, we differ in the way we handle fees.
 Ethereum allows arbitrarily long programs to execute by requiring a fee that increases linearly with the program's executing time.
 Unfortunately, while this does provide an incentive for one miner to verify the transaction, it does not provide such an incentive to other miners, who must also verify this transaction.
 In practice, most of the interesting programs that can be used for smart contracts are very short.
-Thus, we simplify the construction by imposing a hard cap on the number of steps we allow the programs to run for.
+Thus, we simplify the construction by imposing a hard cap on the number of steps we allow the programs to run.

 If the hard cap proves too tight for some programs, they can break the execution in multiple steps and use multiple transactions to execute fully.
 Since Tezos is amendable, this cap can be changed in the future, or advanced primitives can be introduced as new opcodes.